Azerbaijani troops monitor operational situation: Defense Ministry | News.az

 Azerbaijani troops monitor operational situation: Defense Ministry

-During the day on November 2 and night on November 3, the Armenian armed forces fired at the positions of the units of Azerbaijan Army in different directions of the front and Azerbaijani human settlements using various small arms, howitzers and mortars.
+During the day on November 3 and night on November 4, the Armenian armed forces fired at the positions of the units of Azerbaijan Army in different directions of the front and Azerbaijani human settlements with various small arms, howitzers and mortars.

-The combat operations continued mainly in the direction of Aghdere, Khojavend, Zangilan and Gubadli, Azerbaijan’s Defense Ministry reported on Tuesday.
+The combat operations continued with varying intensity, mainly in the Tartar, Aghdam, Khojavend, Zangilan and Gubadli direction of the front, Azerbaijan's Defense Ministry reported on Wednesday.

-The Armenian troops were forced to retreat with casualties in personnel and military vehicles in some areas of the front.
+The Armenian armed forces were forced to retreat with casualties on personnel and military vehicles in some areas of the front.

-During the day and nighttime, a large number of Armenian troops, 4 - BM-21 "Grad" MLRS, 1 - KUB air defense missile system, 9 - different types of howitzers and 2 - trucks loaded with ammunition were destroyed and wrecked.
+During the day and at nighttime, a large number of Armenian forces, 2 - T-72 tanks, 3 - D-30 howitzer-guns, 1 - "Zastava M-55" anti-aircraft gun, 1 - tactical UAV, 3 - military trucks were destroyed and wrecked.

 At present, Azerbaijani troops are monitoring the operational situation.